-This policy, complies with Section 89 of the Education & Inspections Act 2006.
+This policy, complies with Section 89 of the Education & Inspections Act 2006 and keeping children safe in education 2020.

 In keeping with the school aims and its intrinsic Christian values children are encouraged to behave well in and around school, to be courteous, trustworthy and show respect for all people and property.